Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

 \subsubsection{Anomaly Detection}

-Image anomaly detection, a critical area in computer vision, focuses on highlighting unusual regions within an image \cite{ref101,ref102,ref103,ref104}.
-In recent years, generative modeling has significantly influenced anomaly detection research, showing promising results.
-This section will explore how diffusion models, as a prominent generative model, can be applied to hyperspectral image anomaly detection.
-While studies specifically on diffusion model-based hyperspectral image anomaly detection are relatively few, there are numerous applications in other fields, such as medical imaging \cite{ref107,ref108} and industrial inspection \cite{ref109,ref110}.
-Given the ongoing advancements in diffusion modeling, its use in hyperspectral image anomaly detection is expected to grow significantly in the future.
+Image anomaly detection is a key field in computer vision, the focus is highlighted in the image anomaly area \cite{ref101,ref102,ref103,ref104}.
+In recent years, generative modeling has had a significant impact on anomaly detection research and achieved gratifying results.
+This section will explore how to apply the diffusion model as a prominent generative model to hyperspectral image anomaly detection.
+Although there are relatively few studies specifically targeting anomaly detection in hyperspectral images based on diffusion models, it has extensive applications in other fields such as medical imaging \cite{ref107,ref108} and industrial inspection \cite{ref109,ref110}.
+Given the continuous progress of diffusion modeling, its application in hyperspectral image anomaly detection is expected to grow significantly in the future.

-In the field of anomaly detection, a persistent challenge is the complexity of background clutter in hyperspectral images, which often obscures anomalies.
-Additionally, the scarcity of labeled hyperspectral samples leads to poor generalization in existing anomaly detection methods.
+In the field of anomaly detection, the complexity of background clutter in hyperspectral images is a continuous challenge, which often masks anomalies.
+Furthermore, the scarcity of labeled hyperspectral samples leads to poor generalization ability of existing anomaly detection methods.